ApiLogicServer/Docs/docs/Sample-AI.md

 ### a.
 App Automation

-This React-Admin web app is created automatically - no JavaScript, no HTML.
+App Automation means that `ApiLogicServer create` creates a multi-page, multi-table Admin App -- automatically.
+This React-Admin does *not* consist of hundreds of lines of complex html and javascript - it's a simple json file that's easy to customize.

-Use this app for business user collaboration, back-office data maintenance, etc.
+> Ready for business user collaboration, back-office data maintenance - Day 1.

 ![API Logic Server Intro](images/sample-ai/Order-Page.png)